In French, when you talk about the weather, you use a specific expression with the verb "faire".

 Il fait should always be followed by an adjective, and il y a by a noun.

-See also Talking about the weather with il y a + [noun]
+See also Talking about the weather in French - il y a + [nom]

 Want to make sure your French sounds confident?
 We’ll map your knowledge and give you free lessons to focus on your gaps and mistakes.
 Start your Braimap today »